TheGroundZero/openvasreporting/docs/usage/filters.rst

 You can filter the vulnerabilities that will be presented in you report using one of the filtering options.
 You can filter:
 - networks cidrs, ip ranges and any individual ip using the options **-n/--network-include** and **-N/--network-exclude**;
+- hostnames based on hostname.domain by using the options **-h/--host-include** and **-H/--hosts-exclude**.
+  Don't put .domain if none.
+To exclude or include devices without hostname, add 'N/A' to the appropriate list;
 - regex expressions that will be matched against the vulnerability names using the options **-r/--regex-include** and **-R/--regex-exclude** - The matches will be case insensitive;
 - CVEs numbers in the format CVEYYYY-nnn... using the options **-e/--cve-include** and **-E/--cve-exclude**;
 When passing the --format csv parameter, the tool will export reports in Comma Separated Values (CSV) format.